HKC (Hong Kong Charlie’s)

 Actual Opening Hours:

-Portsmouth’s first and only Belgian beer bar opened to the public on Friday 17th April 2015 on the site of the former One Legged Jockey boutique.
-This single-roomed, bright and airy hostelry occupies a narrow corner plot and as a consequence quickly becomes busy with drinkers!
+Portsmouth’s first and only Belgian beer bar and brasserie opened to the public on Friday 17th April 2015 on the site of the former One Legged Jockey boutique.
+This single-roomed, bright and airy hostelry occupies a narrow corner plot and as a consequence quickly becomes busy with drinkers and diners – especially during the Summer months!
 As you enter the premises there is a small seating area to the right, consisting of upholstered benches, comfortable high-backed chairs and a sofa.
 Further seating runs along the length of the left-hand wall opposite the bar counter which extends down the right-hand side of the room.
 The walls are decorated with Belgian beer advertisements and other references to the country.
 The house is lit with a quirky variety of lighting and the premises is air-conditioned throughout.
 Low-level music is played (via internet-streamed Belgian radio).
 DJs play sets on weekend evenings.

 Eight keg fonts dispense a variety of fruit beer, pilsner, wheat beer, blonde beer and other popular Belgian beers, three of which are specially brewed for Huis (pronounced ‘house‘) on the continent.
 The impressive range changes on a periodic basis and all can be viewed in the large ‘cage’ located at the end of the servery.
 Among these is a small selection of products from the USA, Germany, the Netherlands and England, such as La Trappe Dubbel and Meantime Chocolate Porter.
 Guest beers from the UK are also sometimes available on draft.
 Additionally, bottled cider is sold, along with a dozen wines, soft drinks, teas and coffees.
 There is also a good choice of spirits, including a single malt whisky (one of which is distilled in Belgium).